AntonioSchappo/AntonioSchappo/README.md

 ### Hi there 👋

-Please note that this is a work in progress🌱...
+🔭 I’m currently working as Backend Software Developer at Mercado Livre.

-🔭 I’m currently working on a group project using the SCRUM Agile methodology.
-We are building a beverage delivery app with 3 different user flows (consumer, seller, administrator).
-We are using many different technologies.
-Such as NodeJs, Sequelize, Socket.IO, Express, ReactJS and Express
+🌱 I’m currently studying and coding in Golang.

-🌱 I’m currently learning Java and Python
+- 🌱 I’m currently learning more about observability and tracing with tools such as Datadog and New Relic.

 📫 How to reach me:
     https://www.linkedin.com/in/antonio-schappo/